kevinlondon/kevinlondon.github.io/_posts/2022-01-13-load-testing-guide.md

 Something I like to do is build in layers of alarms.
 We should likely get paged if we're well above SLA.
-If our service is almost out of SLA, or inconsistently above SLA, we may want our system to alert us during business hours.
+If our service is almost out of SLA, or inconsistently above SLA, we may want our system to alert us during business hours to investigate.
 Having different alarm severities at different levels allows us to detect issues before things get too bad.